ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-description.md

 * Architecture: a list of architecture that supports the intrinsic.

-* Link(s) to official documentation.
+* Links to official documentation.

-This detailed information ensures that you have all the necessary resources to effectively use and port SIMD instructions across different platforms.
+This information ensures that you have all the necessary resources to effectively use and port SIMD instructions across different platforms.
 Each feature is designed to simplify navigation, improve the search for equivalent instructions, and foster a collaborative environment for knowledge-sharing.

 #### Tree-based navigation
 SIMD.info uses a clear, hierarchical layout to present the instructions.
-It categorizes instructions into broad groups such as **Arithmetic**, which are further divided into specific subcategories such as **Vector Add**, and **Vector Subtract**.
+It categorizes instructions in to high-level groups such as **Arithmetic**, which are then further divided into specific subcategories such as **Vector Add**, and **Vector Subtract**.

 This organized structure enables you to browse through SIMD instruction sets across various platforms, allowing you to efficiently find and access the instructions that you need.
 Below is an example of the tree structure: